BREAKING: WAWU strike ends after two days

 An emergency bargaining committee was formed on Tuesday so negotiations could continue while on strike, WAWU bargaining committee members said.

-Starting Tuesday, WAWU picketed at multiple campus entrances, encouraging students, faculty and drivers to join in solitary with striking educational student employees.
+Starting Tuesday, WAWU picketed at multiple campus entrances, encouraging students, faculty and drivers to join in solidarity with striking educational student employees.

 “Honk for fair wages” a picket sign stated to drivers passing protestors near the Wade King Student Recreation Center.